digital-asset/daml/docs/source/concepts/glossary.rst

 When you're developing, you'll use `Sandbox <#sandbox>`__ as your ledger.

-If you want to run DAML on a storage mechanism of your choice, you can use the :doc:`/daml-integration-kit/index` to help you do that.
+If you want to run DAML on a storage mechanism of your choice, you can use one of the `supported platforms <https://daml.com>`__.

 .. _trust-domain: